k2view-academy/K2View-Academy/academy/Training_Level_1/05_LU_Enhancements/02_LU_Enhancements_PopulationMap_flow.md

 - Globals
 - Lookup tables

-Read the following [article](/articles/07_table_population/06_table_population_transformation_rules.md) to learn more.
+To learn more, read the following [article](/articles/07_table_population/06_table_population_transformation_rules.md).

-Now you are acquainted with the different data transformation means, let's look at the Populations diagrams outline to visualize all objects belonging to a specific population map.
+Now you are acquainted with the different data transformation means, let's look at the Populations diagrams's outline to visualize all objects belonging to a specific population map.

 In the [Populations Diagrams Outline](/articles/07_table_population/12_table_population_diagram_outline.md) article you will see an example of how functions, lookup or translation tables are inserted between the external sources table and the target LU table to enable data transformation during it migration from its sources.